 David Savage, Arsenal

-The new content hub has had a very positive effect on membership, according to David: ‘It’s still very early days, but we’re already seeing above-average membership sign-up.
+The new content hub has had a very positive effect on membership, with 15% year-on-year growth in the volume of sign-ups to its digital membership.
+‘It’s still early days’, says David, ‘but we’re already seeing above-average membership sign-up.
 We’re really pleased; the site has stood up during high-demand periods’.

 The new site has also transformed editorial workflows and processes.
 Content teams are now able to effortlessly create and publish engaging content for fans.
 The new platform enables Arsenal to take full advantage of its rich media content and the team streamed its most hours of video to date in July 2017.